Cocopah

-The Cocopah (Cocopah: Xawitt Kwñchawaay) are Native Americans who live in Baja California, Mexico, and Arizona, United States.
+The Cocopah (Cocopah: Xawiƚƚ Kwñchawaay) are Native Americans who live in Baja California, Mexico, and Arizona, United States.

 In the United States, Cocopah people belong to the federally recognized Cocopah Tribe of Arizona.

 Name

-The Cocopah are also called the Cucapá (in Cocopa: Kwapa or Kwii Capáy.
-This translates as "Cloud People," referring to the fog along the Colorado River).
+The Cocopah are also called the Cucapá (in Cocopa: Kwapa or Kwii Capáy).

 Language

 The Cocopah language belongs to the Delta–California branch of the Yuman family.
-The Spanish term for Cocopah is Cucapá.
 Their self-designation is Xawiƚƚ kwñchawaay, translating to “Those Who Live on the Cloudy River” (from Xawíƚƚy - "river", kwii - "cloud", (ny)way - "to live", llyay/nyaam - "many").
-According to the US Census, there were 1,009 Cocopah in 2010.
+According to the U.S. Census, there were 1,009 Cocopah in 2010.

+Alternate spellings of Cocopah in Spanish documents include: Cócopa, Cócapa, Cócope, Cósopa, Cúcapa.

 History

 Precontact

 Ancestors of the Cocopah inhabited parts of present-day Arizona, California, and Baja California and are known by western academics as belonging to the Patayan culture.
 Patayan is a term used by archaeologists to describe prehistoric Native American cultures who inhabited parts of modern-day Arizona, west to Lake Cahuilla in California, and in Baja California, between 700 and 1550 A.D.
 This included areas along the Gila River, Colorado River and in the Lower Colorado River Valley, the nearby uplands, and north to the vicinity of the Grand Canyon.
 They are mostly likely ancestors of the Cocopah and other Yuman-speaking tribes in the region.
 The Patayan peoples practiced floodplain agriculture where possible and relied heavily on hunting and gathering.